UnknownPlatypus/programming-memento/docs/javascript/promises.md

 Promises can be used to avoid [callback hell](http://callbackhell.com/), and they are more and more frequently encountered in modern JavaScript projects.

+A Promise is an object with 3 main properties `value` and 2 hidden arrays `onFulfillment` and `onRejection`.
+Any function in these arrays will automatically be run with value as an argument.

+- `.then` method is adding function to `onFulfillment`.
+- `.catch` method is adding function to `onRejection`.

+Depending on if we face an error or not, different function will be invoked.

+> Function in the `onFulfillment` and `onRejection` array don't go in the regular callback queue, they enter their own microtask queue.

 ## Sample code

 ```js